Josef Čapek (footballer)

-Career
+Club career

 Born in Prague in 1902, he begin playing with Viktoria Žižkov in 1914 but in 1915 he joined the youth team of Slavia Prague.
-In 1920 Čapek had a short spell in the Kingdom of Yugoslavia playing with FK Vojvodina, a club with traditional connection with Slavia Prague.
+In 1920 Čapek had a short spell in the Kingdom of Serbs, Croats and Slovenes playing with SK Vojvodina, a club with traditional connection with Slavia Prague.
 He returned to Slavia and stayed until 1928, winning the first edition of the Czechoslovak First League with them in 1925.

 In 1927 he moved to another Czechoslovak First League club, SK Kladno, where he played until 1931.

 He later coached Polaban Nymburk between 1941 and 1946.

-National team
+International career

 He represented the Czechoslovakia national team on seven occasions, scoring eight goals.
 His debut was on 1 July 1923, in a friendly match against Romania (a 6–0 win, with Čapek scoring twice) and his farewell match was on 28 October 1926 in a friendly match against Italy (a 3–1 win, with Čapek again scoring twice).
 He was member of the Czechoslovakia squad at the 1924 Olympics having played as number 10 in the first match against Turkey in a 5–2 win with him scoring the fifth goal, and in the second match against Switzerland, that ended with a 1–1 draw.
 Two days later a second match was played against Switzerland with Čapek being an unused substitute and ending with Czechoslovakia losing 0–1.